Driving in the DFW Area:

 **If you need additional assistance scheduling an appointment due to COVID related changes in business operations at the Social Security Administration Office, please contact email@example.com.

 How to reach the Dallas Social Security Office

 Address: 10824 N. Central Expy, Dallas, TX 75231

 Hours: Monday - Friday, 9:00 am to 4:00 pm (except federal holidays)

 Stay on the access road through Walnut Hill and Meadow

 The office is on the right-hand side, just north of the Service King Collision Center

 Do I need to file taxes?

 Yes!
 Every international student and their dependents (including spouses and children of all ages) are required to file their tax return if they were in the US during the previous calendar year.
-If you were not in the US in 2019 at all, then you can anticipate filing next year.
-This needs to be done on or before July 15th, 2020 due to the extension.
+If you were not in the US in 2020 at all, then you can anticipate filing next year.
 While filing your tax return may sound difficult, there are a number of benefits to doing so other than it’s the law:

 - You might get a refund - Some international students will qualify for a refund due to tax treaties and a lack of serious income if they’ve earned income in the US.